lautjy/random_projections/README.md

-# random_projections
+# Notes, code clips, and whatnots

-Random notes, tricks, and bits
+.